API Conformance Scan

 Clicking an issue in the result list provides further details on it, such as the description and ID of the test that the scan performed, the URL the scan called, the response time of the API, and the size and content type of the response.
 The issue details also show which response codes Conformance Scan expected to receive as well as where that expectation comes from.

-To make it easier to reproduce the results, the report also provides the cURL requests the scan used to detect each issue.
+To make it easier to reproduce the results, reports also provide the cURL requests the scan used to detect each issue.

 Expected and unexpected HTTP status codes